 On January 1, 2020, the United Kingdom (UK) left the European Union (EU) on the basis of an agreement concluded with the EU.

 The Brexit will change the VAT and customs rules in transactions between the EU Member States and British entities.
-Therefore, companies should adopt themselves smoothly for the upcoming changes, in order to secure their businesses.
+Therefore, companies should adapt themselves smoothly for the upcoming changes, in order to secure their businesses.

 MAJOR BREXIT VAT CONSEQUENCES